business

 A monetization strategy where the app is free to download with basic features, while premium features, content, or capabilities require a paid upgrade or subscription.

-The freemium model is the dominant monetization strategy in the app stores.
-Users download the app for free, use core features without paying, and are offered premium upgrades through in-app purchases or subscriptions.
+The freemium model is the dominant monetization strategy in app stores.
+Users download for free, access core features without paying, and see offers for premium upgrades through in-app purchases or subscriptions.

 How Freemium Works

-The free tier provides enough value that users engage with the app and form a habit.
-The premium tier adds features that power users or committed users want enough to pay for.
-The conversion from free to paid typically ranges from 2-10% depending on the category and how well the paywall is implemented.
+The free tier delivers enough value for users to engage and form a habit.
+The premium tier adds features that power users want enough to purchase.
+Conversion from free to paid ranges from 2-10% depending on the category and paywall design.

 Freemium vs Other Models